Inflatable, in memory of child, reportedly stolen in Cape Girardeau

-CAPE GIRARDEAU, MO (KFVS) - A Mickey Mouse inflatable was reportedly stolen from a Cape Girardeau, MO home.
+CAPE GIRARDEAU, MO (KFVS) - A stolen Mickey Mouse blow-up Christmas decoration left a Cape Girardeau, Missouri family heartbroken.

 The 11-foot tall inflatable stood for the last two years at the Cape Girardeau County Park with the other Christmas displays the weeks before Christmas.